CGregorio-GCU/Anatomy-Atlas/README.md

 ### React Admin V. 4.16.16

-Purpose - A front-end framework to build  a data driven administrative dashboard on top of a REST service.
+Purpose - A front-end framework to build a data-driven administrative dashboard on top of a REST service.

 Chosen - Chosen to allow admin users to create new courses, lessons, units, challenges, and options inside the application, without the need for touching the database itself.